AndersDeath/diary2/000-current.md

 # 08 December - Friday - Berlin - 444 day of immigration

 Today I was working from home.
 It's so cool.
 I understand that socialization is important but being home is much better.
 However I am going to visit office on Monday.
 It will be the full day there.
-In the evening me and Ksusha visited vietnamese restaurant in
+In the evening me and Ksusha visited vietnamese restaurant from Mishlen list.